isomerpages/mol-services/_government-services/06d-health-expenses.md

       <input type="checkbox" id="sep-how">
       <label class="tab-label" for="sep-how">How to Contribute to Your MediSave Account</label>
       <div class="tab-content">
-    <p>There are several ways you can contribute to your MediSave.
+    <p>There are several ways you can contribute to your MediSave account.
 The most convenient way is via GIRO, which allows automatic monthly deductions from your bank account.
 You may apply to pay via GIRO online (if you have a bank account from OCBC/ DBS/ POSB) or by mail (for other banks).</p>
     <p>The payment options are:</p>
 <table>
 <thead>